joemasilotti/masilotti.com/src/_pages/turbo-native-workshop.md

 <%= render Workshop::CTA.new(newsletter: site.data.newsletters.workshop, event_id: site.config.fathom.events.workshop_ticket) %>

+> "Just wrapped at @joemasilotti first Turbo Native workshop. **Money well spent.** His workshop was huge in helping me wrap some concepts together." - [Mike Monroe](https://twitter.com/mikepmunroe/status/1603513381599715336)

 Native apps are hard.
 They’re expensive to build and even more expensive to maintain.
 But with Turbo Native, that’s no longer true.

 The framework enables Rails developers like you and me to build high-fidelity hybrid apps with native navigation in a fraction of the time.

 Turbo Native unlocks native apps for Rails developers in a way that avoids a maintenance nightmare.
 Adding a new feature to your Rails app is automatically available to your native apps — no rebuilding or resubmitting needed.
 And since you’re building mobile web views there’s not another framework or library to learn once you have Turbo Native set up.

 The interactive workshop will be 3 hours long.
-You will learn how to use the native iOS Turbo wrapper to build high-fidelity hybrid apps with native navigation.
+You'll learn how to use the native iOS Turbo wrapper to build high-fidelity hybrid apps with native navigation.

-## What you will get out of this workshop
+## What you'll get out of this workshop

 **How to use Turbo Native** - Learn how to integrate the framework into a new Xcode project and how to handle common flows like clicking links and handling errors.